 On-Line facilities to patients

-Currently patients are able to book and cancel GP appointments and order repeat medication on-line.
-You are also able to view your summary care record online.
+Patients are able to book and cancel GP appointments, order repeat medication and view a summary of their medical record on-line.
 If you have any queries about the medical information you see, please put in writing to us your concerns so that a GP can check the details.
 You need to register to use this service.
 Please ask at reception for further details.

 The next scheduled practice closure is 16 April 2015.